 What is a Fiber Laser Marker?

 A fiber laser marker works on a similar principle as a CO2 laser engraver.
-However, a key difference is that it uses an optical fiber coated in rare earth elements as opposed to a CO2 filled tube for its laser.
+However, a key difference is that an optical fiber coated in rare earth elements is used in a fiber laser vs CO2.
 The fiber laser concentrates light into a narrower point, resulting in a higher intensity beam that can transfer more energy into the desired material.
 Therefore, fiber laser markers are used for more industrial surfaces such as metals and hard plastics.